 White Hake (Urophycis tenuis, Mitchill 1815) is a highly fecund gadoid species distributed in the Northwest Atlantic from Cape Hatteras to southern Labrador.
-Present knowledge of its biology for the Grand Banks has been summarized in previous assessments of this species (Han and Kulka 2007, Simpson et al. 2012, Simpson and Miri 2013).
+Present knowledge of its biology for the Grand Banks has been summarized in previous stock assessments of this species (Han and Kulka 2007, Simpson et al. 2012, Simpson and Miri 2013, Simpson et al. 2015).

 Formerly one of the commercially important species in the Southern Gulf of St. Lawrence (NAFO Division 4T) and the Scotian Shelf (Div.
 4VWX and 5), White Hake stocks have declined in those regions in recent years.
-Their status as a commercial resource has been assessed most recently by Fisheries and Oceans Canada for Div.
-4T in 2012 and 2015 (Swain et al. 2012), and for Div.
-4VWX/5 in 2012 and 2015 (Simon and Cook 2013).

-Stock structure of White Hake has been investigated using morphological and parasite loads (Hurlburt and Clay 1998, Melendy et al. 2005), tagging work (Kohler 1971), and allozyme data (Clay et al. 1992).
-More recently, polymorphic micro-satellite loci have been applied to investigate stock structure in White Hake (Seibert and Ruzzante 2006, Zinck 2007, Roy et al. 2012).
-Three genetically distinct populations were identified, which straddle several NAFO Divisions and overlap in their distribution (Roy et al. 2012).
+Their status as a commercial resource was assessed by Fisheries and Oceans Canada for Div.
+4T in 2012 (Swain et al. 2012), and for Div.
+4VWX/5 in 2012 (Simon and Cook 2013).
+More recently, White Hake populations in Atlantic Canada have been assessed by Fisheries and Oceans Canada within a Species at Risk recovery potential context (Nozères et al. 2015, Guénette and Clark 2016, Simpson et al. 2016, Swain et al. 2016).Stock structure of White Hake has been investigated using morphological and parasite loads (Hurlburt and Clay 1998, Melendy et al. 2005), tagging work (Kohler 1971), and allozyme data (Clay et al. 1992).
+More recently, polymorphic microsatellite loci have been applied to investigate stock structure in White Hake (Seibert and Ruzzante 2006, Zinck 2007, Roy et al. 2012).
+Three genetically-distinct populations were identified, which straddle several NAFO Divisions and overlap in their distribution (Roy et al. 2012).
 One such population of White Hake includes Div.
 30Ps.